fsislaben/stats_crash_course/README.md

+# Statistics Crash Course: When to use What
+Below are guidelines that should be followed to determine what sort of statistical test should be used for a particular type of dataset

 # Is the research question focused on comparing the means of two or more groups?

 ## Are the groups independent or related?